 Remoulade always has a mayonnaise base with something pickled such as cornichons or capers added.
 Other ingredients often include herbs, garlic, scallion, mustard, Worcestershire, horseradish and ketchup.

-- Mayonnaise: We love Duke’s which is considered the mayonnaise of the South but you can use your favorite.
+- Mayonnaise: We love Duke's which is considered the mayonnaise of the South but you can use your favorite.
 A reduced-fat mayonnaise will work if you want to save some fat grams and calories.
-However, keep in mind reduced-fat products often have more additives than full-fat.
+However, keep in mind that reduced-fat products often have more additives than full-fat.

 - Sriracha hot sauce: Preferred here, but any hot sauce will work.

 - Coarse-grain mustard: Also referred to as coarse-ground, stone ground, or whole-grain, coarse-grain mustard has a chunky texture with plenty of whole mustard seeds and a rich, deep flavor.

 - Capers: Capers are the green, unripened flower buds of the caper bush.
 They're available near the pickled products area of your grocery store.
 No capers?
 No problem!
 You can use chopped pickles instead.

 - Lemon juice: Fresh is always best!